roma-marshall/ton-explorer/README.md

 # TON Explorer

-TON Explorer is an open source block explorer providing detailed TON’s blockchain data.
+TON Explorer is an open source blockchain explorer providing detailed TON’s blockchain data.
 No ads and tracking-free.

 ## Awards